 Our guided tours of England offer travel by deluxe motorcoach.
 If you prefer, there are some train trips and independent vacation package as well.
 You can focus on just England, combine London and Paris or tour the surrounding countries of Scotland, Ireland and Wales.

-A country full of history, natural wonders, and top-rated attractions, England offers a wide array of activities and pursuits for all ages.
+England is a country full of history, natural wonders, and top-rated attractions,with a wide array of activities and pursuits for all ages.
 Guided tours through England's most notable cities and counties can assure that visitors get the most out of their stay.